 Except for the limited right to make minor repairs and deduct their cost from the rent, a tenant has no right to withhold rent.
 The cost per repair may not exceed certain limits, which should be spelled out in the rental agreement, and reasonable notice to the landlord is required.

-Unless the rental agreement provides otherwise, the tenant has no obligation to insure the premises.
+Unless the rental agreement provides otherwise, the tenant has no obligation to ensure the premises.
 However, tenants should consider purchasing renter’s insurance on personal property and liability insurance for claims by third parties (such as guests) for personal injuries occurring on the premises, since the landlord’s insurance covers only the property/

 Landlords have the right to prohibit pets or establish their own rules and restrictions pertaining to pets.
 For example, landlords may require references and extra fees to cover special cleaning.
 Washington law does not automatically grant tenants the right to cohabitate with pets.